Tuesday, December 16, 2025

 A cargo aircraft skids off a Hong Kong runway into the sea, killing 2 airport workers

-HONG KONG (AP) — A cargo aircraft skidded off a Hong Kong runway and collided with a security patrol car before both fell into the sea early Monday, killing the two people in the car, authorities said.
+HONG KONG (AP) — A cargo aircraft skidded off a Hong Kong runway and collided with a security patrol vehicle before both fell into the sea early Monday, killing the two people in the car, authorities said.
 The plane’s four crew members were unhurt.

 “The patrol car absolutely did not rush onto the runway.
 It was the plane that went off the runway and crashed into the patrol car outside the fence,” he said.